LgendSourabie/ai-trends/README.md

 ## 3. Endpoints Overview

 Since the endpoints are fully documented with OpenAPI specification, no further in-depth details will be given in this section.
-Visit the two links below after running your server to consult the documentation.
+Visit the link below after running your server to consult the documentation.

     http://localhost:8000/redoc/